-There are several opportunities for elementary school students to participate in performing arts.
-These programs consist of the following: Junior Band for the 5th Grade students, Chorus as part of the general music curriculum, and possibly the school play production.
-Whole group instrumental and vocal instruction prepare our band and chorus students to perform at school concerts, community affairs, and additional school events.
+There are several opportunities for middle school students to participate in performing arts.
+These programs consist of the following: Deerfield School Band, Jazz Band, Chorus as part of the general music curriculum and Select Chorus, and possibly the school play production.
+Whole group instrumental and vocal instruction prepares our band and chorus students to perform at school concerts, community affairs, and additional school events.